anathonous/X1C5-Hackintosh-OpenCore-MacOSX/README.md

 > ## INSTALL:
 Create a bootable EFI drive (format a drive as fat32).
 Copy over the OpenCore(EFI) files.<br>
 Create a bootable macOS install.
 On a Mac.
 Download 14.3.1.
 Using [gibMacOS](https://github.com/corpnewt/gibMacOS).
 Install the InstallAssistant.pkg.
-Show files on macOS Install Sonoma.app. [createinstall](https://support.apple.com/en-us/101578) media on a 32GB flashdrive. <br>
+Show files on macOS Install Sonoma.app. [createinstallmedia](https://support.apple.com/en-us/101578) on a 32GB flashdrive. <br>
 Install Sonoma 14.3.1.
 May take several reboots. <br>
 Done.<br>